-According to a new article in T&D World, renewables, smart homes, AI and IoT will have a massive impact on how energy and utility companies address the market in 2018.
+A new article in T&D World predicts renewables, smart home monitoring, AI and IoT will have a massive impact on how energy and utility companies address the market in 2018.

-In the case of smart homes, smart meters enable customers to monitor and calculate their energy consumption and make changes to conserve and reduce costs.
+Smart home monitoring with smart meters enables customers to track and calculate their energy consumption and make changes to conserve and reduce costs.
 As the proliferation of this technology continues, consumers will be in a stronger position to demand more flexibility in service.
-HomeServe is cited as an example of companies that provide flexibility.
+HomeServe is cited as an example of companies that provide that flexibility.

 “One example of companies leveraging this demand for increased flexibility is HomeServe, a one-stop digital service company providing emergency and energy services to the home.
 Through its monthly digital subscription model, the company supplies services to over 7.8 million homes in the UK and over 3 million homes in the US—including energy services, boilers and meters through third-party suppliers.
 HomeServe itself owns no energy assets, but with its strong customer service and simple payment models generating powerful loyalty and revenue, service providers like HomeServe could soon become energy providers as customer-centric energy provision booms.”

-In addition to desire for increased flexibility, there are other trends that are leading utilities to consider offering home protection programs to customers.
+In addition to desire for increased flexibility and smart home monitoring, there are other trends that are leading utilities to consider offering home protection programs to customers.